 If they own and reside in more than one residence, they will need to determine which is their main home based on the facts and circumstances.
 IRS Publication 523, Selling Your Home, provides guidance in determining which home is the main home should there be a question.

-1. Prepare the Sale of Main Home Worksheet for the taxpayer.
+- Sale of Main Home Worksheet

 Note: This is a guide on entering the sale of two main homes in the TaxSlayer Pro program.
 This is not intended as tax advice.